First-Year Student Balances School and Advocacy at Mi Familia Vota

 As a lead, Vazquez was in charge of a team of 10 canvassers who ran a digital campaign and did phone banking for the organization.
 Now, she manages all of the digital teams as well as 30 canvassers in her hometown of Las Vegas, Nevada.

-As a member of the non-partisan organization, Vazquez says that the most important thing for her is that people use their voice in this election.
+As a member of the non-partisan organization, Vazquez says that the most important thing for her is that people use their voices in this election.

 “I realized that I wanted to get involved in politics as this election drew closer because of my parents,” says Vazquez.
 “There are so many different issues on the line with this election, and the results will affect our country for years to come.
 I have my own opinions about the candidates and who I will vote for, but it really most important to me that everyone casts a ballot.”